Agora-wireless/Agora/README.md

 ## Documentation
-Check out [Agora Wiki](https://github.com/jianding17/Agora/wiki) for Agora's design overview and flow diagram that maps massvie MIMO baseband processing to the actual code structure.
+Check out [Agora Wiki](https://github.com/jianding17/Agora/wiki) for Agora's design overview and flow diagram that maps massive MIMO baseband processing to the actual code structure.
 Technical details and performance results can be found in
  * Jian Ding, Rahman Doost-Mohammady, Anuj Kalia, and Lin Zhong, "Agora: Software-based real-time massive MIMO baseband," to appear in Proc. of ACM CoNEXT, November 2020.